subnetter/subnet-docs/docs/product/providers.md

 Manages cryptographic key-pairs for users and enables them to sign transactions and payment requests.

 ### Proofs of useful Work (POuW)
 Blockchain nodes perform different roles to maintain the ledger and the payment network such as participating in the blockchain consensus protocol and validating payment network payments.
-The nodes are rewarded with $SNP for this participation.
+The nodes are rewarded with $SUB for this participation.
 The ledger consensus includes proofs of nodes participation in these protocols.
 We call these proofs `Proofs of Useful Work`.

-According to SNP (Subnet Network Protocol) Service Providers need to present these proofs for new users and to other service providers.
+According to SUB (Subnet Network Protocol) Service Providers need to present these proofs for new users and to other service providers.

 For example, service providers only accept some provider-to-provider protocol messages from other service providers who they can verify to have performed some level of useful work for the platform.
 This mitigates sybil attacks on the network and minimized the damage that fraudulent service providers can cause to the Subnet network.